leeeeeeeee2/mcda/README.md

 [21] Brauers, W. K. (2003).
 Optimization methods for a stakeholder society: a revolution in economic thinking by multi-objective optimization (Vol. 73).
 Springer Science & Business Media.

 [22] Hussain, S. A. I., & Mandal, U. K. (2016).
 Entropy based MCDM approach for Selection of material.
 In National Level Conference on Engineering Problems and Application of Mathematics (pp. 1-6).

+[23] Sałabun, W., Wątróbski, J., & Shekhovtsov, A. (2020).
+Are mcda methods benchmarkable? a comparative study of topsis, vikor, copras, and promethee ii methods.
+Symmetry, 12(9), 1549.

+[24] Lotfi, F. H., & Fallahnejad, R. (2010).
+Imprecise Shannon’s entropy and multi attribute decision making.
+Entropy, 12(1), 53-62.

+[25] Li, X., Wang, K., Liu, L., Xin, J., Yang, H., & Gao, C. (2011).
+Application of the entropy weight and TOPSIS method in safety evaluation of coal mines.
+Procedia engineering, 26, 2085-2091.

+[26] Wang, Y. M., & Luo, Y. (2010).
+Integration of correlations with standard deviations for determining attribute weights in multiple attribute decision making.
+Mathematical and Computer Modelling, 51(1-2), 1-12.

+[27] Keshavarz-Ghorabaee, M., Amiri, M., Zavadskas, E. K., Turskis, Z., & Antucheviciene, J. (2021).
+Determination of Objective Weights Using a New Method Based on the Removal Effects of Criteria (MEREC).
+Symmetry, 13(4), 525.

+[28] Diakoulaki, D., Mavrotas, G., & Papayannakis, L. (1995).
+Determining objective weights in multiple criteria problems: The critic method.
+Computers & Operations Research, 22(7), 763-770.

+[29] Tuş, A., & Adalı, E. A. (2019).
+The new combination with CRITIC and WASPAS methods for the time and attendance software selection problem.
+Opsearch, 56(2), 528-538.

+[30] Zavadskas, E. K., & Podvezko, V. (2016).
+Integrated determination of objective criteria weights in MCDM.
+International Journal of Information Technology & Decision Making, 15(02), 267-283.

+[31] Shuai, D., Zongzhun, Z., Yongji, W., & Lei, L. (2012, May).
+A new angular method to determine the objective weights.
+In 2012 24th Chinese Control and Decision Conference (CCDC) (pp. 3889-3892).
+IEEE.

+[32] Li, G., & Chi, G. (2009, December).
+A new determining objective weights method-gini coefficient weight.
+In 2009 First International Conference on Information Science and Engineering (pp. 3726-3729).
+IEEE.

+[33] Rao, R. V., & Patel, B. K. (2010).
+A subjective and objective integrated multiple attribute decision making method for material selection.
+Materials & Design, 31(10), 4738-4747.
 ___
 # Usage example